Engagement Manager, Public Sector

 Scale AI is at the forefront of the AI revolution, helping the U.S. government unlock the potential of AI across national security missions.
 We’re building enterprise-grade generative AI solutions and delivering them into operational use cases that matter.

-We’re hiring an engagement manager (EM) to lead and coordinate delivery of agentic workflows for a national security customer.
-As an EM on our public sector delivery team, you will own or support a large account plan, manage day-to-day execution for customers, and ensure an incredible customer experience.
+We’re hiring an engagement manager (EM) to manage the delivery of agentic workflows for a national security customer.
+As an EM on our public sector delivery team, you will own or support an account plan, manage day-to-day execution for customers, and ensure an incredible customer experience.
 This role is ideal for someone who blends program leadership, customer relationship building, technical fluency, and contract awareness — and who thrives in fast-moving, ambiguous, and mission-driven environments.

 You will: